r-cha/r-cha/src/content/blog/adopting-chezmoi.md

 That said, I look forward to using chezmoi to [install packages declaratively](https://www.chezmoi.io/user-guide/advanced/install-packages-declaratively/) and will update this guide accordingly when I do so.

-Also, I have a Windows desktop that could benefit from the time I have put into configuring my tools on MacOS!
+Also, I have a Windows desktop that could benefit from the time I have put into configuring my tools on MacOS.
 I will definitely try out chezmoi's cross-platform templating in the future.

 I can't imagine why I would need to [sync secrets](https://www.chezmoi.io/user-guide/password-managers/) across my machines, but I'm happy to know it's possible.